John McGuinness (motorcyclist)

+John Warren McGuinness MBE (16 April 1972) is an English motorcycle road racer, best known as a specialist at the Isle of Man TT, where he has won 23 races and sits 3rd in the all-time win list behind Michael Dunlop and Joey Dunlop.
+He and Mike Hailwood hold the record for the most Senior TT wins: 7.

-Until early 2017 he had a long association with Honda machines having factory support in road races like the Isle of Man TT, the North West 200 and the Macau Grand Prix, and also on the short tracks in the British Superstock and Supersport series.
+Until early 2017, McGuinness had a long association with Honda machines, having factory support in road races like the Isle of Man TT, the North West 200 and the Macau Grand Prix, and also on the short tracks in the British Superstock and Supersport series.

-In May 2017 McGuinness suffered serious injuries during practice for a race in Northern Ireland, ending his race participation for the remainder of the season.
+In May 2017, McGuinness suffered serious injuries during practice for a race in Northern Ireland, ending his race participation for the remainder of the season.
 The accident occurred shortly after the release of his book.